dbca-wa/docker-scripts-dev/linux/installation/README.md

 ```
 ls -al ~/.ssh/
 ```
-You should see two files is_rsa and id_rsa.pub  if you dont see these two files than you will need to create some ssh keys
+b) You should see two files is_rsa and id_rsa.pub  if you dont see these two files than you will need to create some ssh keys

 use the following command to generate an ssh key